Colombia, FARC rebels begin peace talks in Oslo

 Santos' approval ratings have recovered since the peace talks were announced.

-Rumours of talks with the FARC, Latin America's largest insurgent group, swirled since Santos assumed office and took early steps to kick-start the process with reforms giving land back to displaced peasants and paying reparations to FARC victims.
+Rumours of talks with the FARC - Latin America's largest insurgent group - swirled since he assumed office and took early steps to kick-start the process with reforms giving land back to displaced peasants and paying reparations to its victims.

 While most Colombians approve of peace talks, polls show that more than half would oppose any deal allowing FARC leaders to participate in politics or giving them an amnesty for crimes committed in the conflict.